stevewoolcock/WrenSharp/README.md

 // Output: "Hello WrenSharp!"

-// WrenVM implements IDisposable, so it can also be used within a using statement
+// WrenVM implements IDisposable, and can  be used within a using() statement
-// to automate dispose.
-However, in most uses cases the VM lives longer than using
+// to automate disposal.
+However, in most cases the VM lives longer than a using()
-// statement would, so a manual call to Dispose() is required to shut it down and free
+// statement would, so a manual call to Dispose() is required to shut it down and
-// all unmanaged resources.
-vm.Dispose();
+// free the resources it acquired. vm.Dispose();
 ```